commercionetwork/commercionetwork/x/commerciomint/spec/01_state.md

 # State

-The `commerciomint` module keeps state of the Exchenge Trade Positions
+The `commerciomint` module keeps state of the Exchange Trade Positions

 ## Store